trandung261o/c-dsa-exercises/Data Structures/README.md

 one containing all positive numbers, and the other containing all negative numbers from the original list.

-##### Exercise 2 (singly linked list): Student Record Management Exercise
+### Exercise 2 (singly linked list): Student Record Management Exercise
 A student record includes:
-      -name: the student's name
+  - name: the student's name
-      -email: the student's email address
+  - email: the student's email address

 Write a command-line interactive program to perform basic operations in student record management.
 Perform the following tasks:
-      -Read data from a text file into a list
+  - Read data from a text file into a list
-      -Print the list of students
+  - Print the list of students
-      -Add a record to the end of the list
+  - Add a record to the end of the list
-      -Delete a record
+  - Delete a record
-      -Search for a record
+  - Search for a record
-      -Save the records to a text file.
+  - Save the records to a text file.

-##### Exercise 3 (doubly linked list): Student Record Management Exercise
+### Exercise 3 (doubly linked list): Student Record Management Exercise
 A student record includes:
-      -name: the student's name
+  - name: the student's name
-      -email: the student's email address
+  - email: the student's email address

 Write a command-line interactive program to perform basic operations in student record management.
 Perform the following tasks:
-      -Read data from a text file into a list
+  - Read data from a text file into a list
-      -Print the list of students
+  - Print the list of students
-      -Add a record to the end of the list
+  - Add a record to the end of the list
-      -Delete a record
+  - Delete a record
-      -Search for a record
+  - Search for a record
-      -Save the records to a text file.
+  - Save the records to a text file.

 ##### Exercise 4 (Stack): manipulations with stack
     - createStack